Affiliate Disclosure: This post contains Amazon affiliate links. I earn a small commission at no extra cost to you.

 2. Petcube Bites 2 Lite (Best Value Treat Camera)

 The Petcube Bites 2 Lite gives you treat tossing at roughly half the price of the Furbo.
-The 160-degree wide-angle lens covers most rooms without needing to rotate, and the treat container holds a generous amount.
+The 160-degree wide-angle lens catches most of a standard room without needing to rotate (a nice perk if you're tight on shelf space).
+The treat container holds a really generous amount of kibble.

 Two-way audio is clear, and the night vision is solid.
 Where it falls short compared to the Furbo is the app experience.
-Petcube's app is functional but less polished, and the treat-tossing mechanism occasionally jams with irregularly shaped treats.
-Stick to round, uniform treats and you will be fine.
+Petcube's app is functional but noticeably less polished.

 Buy Petcube Bites 2 Lite on Amazon